modal-labs/mistral-human-eval/README.md

 on Modal's free tier, that's code generation across 10 H100 GPUs running at an aggregate throughput of 5 - 10k tok/s per GPU and code evaluation across over 100 Sandboxes.

+For more on using Modal Sandboxes, see [our product launch post](https://modal.com/blog/sandbox-launch).

 ## How-To

 ### Setup Modal